BeamMW/beam-docs/source/rtd_pages/user_troubleshooting.rst

 1. Close your wallet

-2. Locate the Beam Wallet folder :ref:'Files and Locations'
+2. Locate the Beam Wallet folder :ref:`Files and Locations`

 3. Use any text editor to open settings.ini file